Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 Note 1: Some co-development projects and multiple development requests were approved by the pharmaceutical affairs bodies in a single regulatory approval, and thus duplicate totals are shown.

-Source: Compiled by MHLW Policy Research Institute based on the Ministry of Health, Labour and Welfare's "Study Group on Unapproved and Off-label Drugs of High Medical Need: List of drugs for which development companies were solicited or development requests were made" (updated on February 15, 2021).
+Source: Compiled by MHLW Policy Research Institute based on "Study Group on Unapproved and Off-label Drugs of High Medical Need: List of drugs for which development companies were solicited or development requests were made" (updated on February 15, 2021).

-Note: Some joint development projects and multiple development requests were approved by the pharmaceutical affairs bodies under a single regulatory approval, so the data are duplicated.
+Note: Some co-development projects and multiple development requests were approved by the pharmaceutical affairs bodies under a single regulatory approval, so the data are duplicated.

 Source: MHLW, "Study Group on Unapproved and Off-label Drugs of High Medical Need: List of drugs for which development companies were solicited or development requests were made" (updated on February 15, 2021).